Kainic acid

+Biosynthesis

+In 2019, Chekan et al. were able to use bioinformatic tools to look for domoic acid gene homologs in the seaweed Digenea simplex.
+Researchers identified a cluster containing genes identified as the kainic acid biosynthesis (kab) genes.
+This cluster contains an annotated N-prenyltransferase, α-ketoglutarate (αKG)-dependent dioxygenase, and several retrotransposable elements.
+To confirm production of kainic acid through the identified cluster, Chekan et al. expressed the genes in Escherichia coli and validated the enzymatic functions of each proposed gene.

+The first step of the pathway involves the N-prenyltransferase, KabA, which allows for the prenylation of L-glutamic acid with dimethylallyl pyrophosphate (DMAPP) to form the intermediate N-dimethylallyl-l-glutamic acid (prekainic acid).
+KabC then catalyzes the stereocontrolled formation of the trisubstituted pyrrolidine ring, taking prekainic acid to the final kainic acid.
+KabC was also able to produce another kainic acid isomer, kainic acid lactone.

 Occurrence

 Kainic acid was originally isolated from the seaweeds Digenea simplex and Chondria armata in 1953.
 They are called "Kainin-sou" or "Makuri" in Japan, and are used as an anthelmintic.

 Pharmacological activity

 Kainic acid is utilised in primary neuronal cell cultures and in the acute brain slice preparation to study the physiological effect of excitotoxicity and assess the neuroprotective capabilities of potential therapeutics.

 Kainic acid is a potent central nervous system excitant that is used in epilepsy research to induce seizures in experimental animals, at a typical dose of 10–30 mg/kg in mice.
 In addition to inducing seizures, kainic acid is excitotoxic and epileptogenic.
 Kainic acid induces seizures via activation of kainate receptors containing the GluK2 subunit and also through activation of AMPA receptors, for which it serves as a partial agonist.
 Also, infusion with kainic acid in the hippocampus of animals results in major damage of pyramidal neurons and subsequent seizure activity.
 Supply shortages beginning in 2000 have caused the cost of kainic acid to rise significantly.